For a pointe shoe to look, feel, and function just right it must be fitted just right.

 The box should feel snug and its appearance should be smooth and without creases.
 Its edge should neither dig into the big toe joint nor end abruptly just below it causing the joint to bulge.
 If it does you may need a larger box or a wider width.
 If you change to a wider box try it first with a box liner to ensure a snug fit; remove the box liner if the box is still too tight.

 On the other hand, your foot should not slide or “sink” into the box.
 Pain at the longest toe in a shoe that is the correct length may indicate that the box is too wide.
-If you’re in between boxes try a larger box with a boxliner.
+If you’re in between boxes try a larger box with a Box Liner or Instant Wings.

 Width is measured between the top edge of the box and the side seams.
 Minimize bagginess and gaping at the sides of the shoe by using the narrowest width that still allows the foot to slide into the box.